Ipswich School Privacy Policy

 KEEPING IN TOUCH AND SUPPORTING THE SCHOOL

 The School will use the contact details of parents, alumni and other members of the School community to keep them updated about the activities of the School, or alumni and parent events of interest, including by sending updates and newsletters, by email and by post.
+Unless the relevant individual objects, the School will also:

-– Share personal data about parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the School community, such as the FOIS, ISSC, ISE;
+• Share personal data about parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the School community, such as the FOIS, ISSC, ISE;

-– Contact parents and/or alumni by post and email in order to promote and raise funds for the School and, where appropriate, other worthy causes;
+• Contact parents and/or alumni by post and email in order to promote and raise funds for the School and, where appropriate, other worthy causes;

-Should you wish to limit or object to any such use, or would like further information about them, please contact gdpr@ipswich.school.
+Should you wish to limit or object to any such use, or would like further information about them, please contact UK GDPR@ipswich.school.

 You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
 However, the School is nonetheless likely to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).